 Marines with 1st Marine Division take part in a Combined Armed Staff Trainer exercise aboard Marine Corps Base Camp Pendleton, Calif., Nov.
 17, 2015, in preparation for Exercise Steel Knight 2016.
 The CAST exercise was a division-level evolution, which allowed Marines to maintain designated skillsets in support of a simulated, large-scale operation.(U.S. Marine Corps photo by Cpl.
 Demetrius Morgan/RELEASED) - Marines with 1st Marine Division take part in a Combined Armed Staff Trainer exercise aboard Marine Corps Base Camp Pendleton, Calif., Nov.
 17, 2015, in preparation for Exercise Steel Knight 2016.
 The CAST exercise was a division-level evolution, which allowed Marines to maintain designated skillsets in support of a simulated, large-scale operation.(U.S. Marine Corps photo by Cpl.
 Demetrius Morgan/RELEASED)

-Marines and Sailors assigned to Company A, 3rd Assault Amphibian Battalion, 1st Marine Division, celebrate the Marine Corps’ 240th birthday aboard Yuma Proving Grounds, Ariz., Nov.
+Captain Brian Jaquith, company commander of Co.
+A, 3rd Assault Amphibian Battalion, 1st Marine Division, cuts and presents cake in celebrate of the Marine Corps’ 240th birthday aboard Yuma Proving Grounds, Ariz., Nov.
 10, 2015.
-The Marines and Sailors celebrated the birthday as a culminating event to the 18-day field operation. - Marines and Sailors assigned to Company A, 3rd Assault Amphibian Battalion, 1st Marine Division, celebrate the Marine Corps’ 240th birthday aboard Yuma Proving Grounds, Ariz., Nov.
+The Marines and Sailors celebrated the birthday as a culminating event to the 18-day field operation. - Captain Brian Jaquith, company commander of Co.
+A, 3rd Assault Amphibian Battalion, 1st Marine Division, cuts and presents cake in celebrate of the Marine Corps’ 240th birthday aboard Yuma Proving Grounds, Ariz., Nov.
 10, 2015.
 The Marines and Sailors celebrated the birthday as a culminating event to the 18-day field operation.